budak07/Design-and-Implementation-of-Thumb2-Processor/README.md

 *(To display this image in your README, save Figure 15 from your report as a PNG or JPG file and place it in your repository.
 Then, update the path below.)*

 ![Processor Datapath](path/to/your/image/datapath.png)
-*Datapath of the implemented ARM Cortex-M0 Processor.*
+*Datapath of the implemented Thumb 2 Processor.*

 ## 🔬 Verification and Simulation

 The processor's correctness was verified through extensive simulations in Vivado.
-Several test programs were written in ARM assembly to validate different aspects of the architecture.
+Several test programs were written in Thumb 2 Processor assembly to validate different aspects of the architecture.

 ### Test Programs
 1.  **Fibonacci Sequence**: An iterative program to test arithmetic operations, loops, and conditional branching.